Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Machine learning phase transitions

-The dots in the diagram represent the transition points between different phases in the thermodynamic limit.
+{To construct the final phase diagram shown in Fig. \ref{FasesKitaev}, we employ a step-by-step composite pipeline.
+First, we perform a pre-selection of the spin liquid sectors by evaluating the expectation value of the six-spin plaquette operator.
+Regions where this value exhibits significant non-zero deviations are isolated and identified as the Kitaev spin liquid phases.
+Second, for the remaining domain—where the plaquette operator vanishes and ordered phases reside—we apply the K-Means algorithm to the reduced set of pairwise correlations.
+This step successfully partitions the ordered sectors into four distinct clusters.
+By merging the results of these two steps, we obtain the complete phase diagram.
+It is important to emphasize that the black stars in the diagram represent benchmark transition points taken from the known phase diagram in previous literature \cite{agrapidis2019ground}, rather than boundaries independently inferred by our present method}.
 Notably, the transition between the zigzag and ferromagnetic phases appears less precise, while the transition from the stripy to the rung-singlet phase is much more accurate.
-This discrepancy arises because, with a limited number of qubits, the correlations between the zigzag and ferromagnetic phases become quite similar, making them harder to distinguish.
+This discrepancy occurs because with a limited number of qubits, the correlations for the zigzag and ferromagnetic phases become almost identical during the phase transition, making the two phases difficult to differentiate.
 To further explore this observation, we apply Principal Component Analysis (PCA) \cite{roweis1997algorithms} to the pairwise correlation data of the Kitaev-Heisenberg model.
 PCA is a statistical method that transforms the original dataset, which may include correlated variables, into a new set of uncorrelated variables called principal components.
 These components are ranked by the amount of variance they capture, with the first few components accounting for the most significant variations in the system.
 In our analysis, we projected the results onto the first and second principal components.
 The outcome is shown in Fig. \ref{PCA}.

 Except for the zigzag and ferromagnetic phases, the reduction of pairwise correlations of ordered phases into two principal components forms distinct groups, reflecting the different phases of the model.
 Furthermore, we can refer to the diagram of birth and death of persistence homologies in Fig. \ref{KHTDA} and identify which topological features are important, as discussed in \ref{feature selections}.
 For additional details, we recommend consulting \cite{chazal2021introduction}.
 As can be seen, we identify four structures (H0), indicating the presence of four clusters in these data points.
 The persistence diagram and PCA support the results obtained via the K-means algorithm, highlighting that the difficulty in pinpointing the exact transition between the zigzag and ferromagnetic phases arises from the weakly defined correlations of these phases when dealing with a small number of qubits.
 However, as the number of qubits increases, these correlations become more distinct.
 Consequently, we expect the K-means algorithm to identify the transitions with more precision.